-For details on the number of meetings of the Audit and Risk Committee held during the year and the attendees at those meetings, refer to the Directors' Report in the Annual Report under the section headed 'Directors' Meetings'.
+For details on the number of meetings of the Audit and Risk Committee held during the year and the attendees at those meetings, including previous members of the Audit and Risk Committee, refer to the Directors' Report in the Annual Report under the section headed 'Directors' Meetings'.

-CEO and CFO Certification
+CEO and Chief Financial Officer Certification

-In accordance with section 295A of the Corporations Act, the CEO and Chief Financial Officer (CFO) have provided a written statement to the Board that in their opinion:
+In accordance with section 295A of the Corporations Act, the CEO and CFO have provided a written statement to the Board that in their opinion:

-- / the financial records of the Company have been properly maintained in accordance with section 286 of the Corporations Act; and - / the financial statements and notes comply with the accounting standards and present a true and fair view of the Company's financial condition and performance, and such opinion has been formed on the basis of a sound system of risk management and internal control which is operating effectively.
+- The financial records of the Company have been properly maintained in accordance with section 286 of the Corporations Act: and - The financial statements and notes comply with the accounting standards and present a true and fair view of the Company's financial condition and performance, and such opinion has been formed on the basis of a sound system of risk management and internal control which is operating effectively.